ragoragino/py-hawkes/README.md

 # py-hawkes

-Python library with C++ extensions for simulation, compensator, log-likelihood and intensity function computation for a multivariate Hawkes processes with exponential and approximated power-law kernels with an possibility of an arbitrary base intensity function specification.
+Python library with C++ extensions for simulation, compensator, log-likelihood and intensity function computation for a multivariate Hawkes processes with exponential and approximated power-law kernels with a possibility of an arbitrary base intensity function specification.

 ## Getting Started

 The library provides functions for simulation and computation of compensator, negative log-likelihood and conditional intensity function for a multivariate Hawkes process with exponential, power-law or general kernel.
-The last one also allows specification of an arbitrary base-intensity function and subsumes both exponential and power-law kernel.
+The last one also allows specification of an arbitrary base intensity function and subsumes both exponential and power-law kernels.
-The reason why also separate exponential and power-law kernel functionalities are present is due to efficiency reasons, as general kernel procedures require Python function calls from C++, that are very time expensive.
+The reason why also separate exponential and power-law kernel functionalities are present is due to efficiency reasons, as general kernel procedures require Python function calls from C++ that are very performance-expensive.
 See also the BENCHMARKS section below for a performance comparison of different simulation routines.

 For the specific usage of library functionalities see the Jupyter Notebooks in examples subfolder.

 ### Prerequisites

 Python (together with numpy and Cython)

 Eigen C++ library

 ### Installing